byuitechops/canvas-feedback-popup/ProjectCaptureDoc.md

 - Determine usefulness/future actions at that point

 ### Best Mode of Contact
+Email - stokesst@byui.edu
+Or his office - Lamprecht 108

 ### Next Meeting

 ### Action Items
+Get popup working in Canvas and then see if we can't pass data to Qualtrics through it
 <!-- Recap Meeting -->
 #### TechOps
 #### Stakeholder